 National or International Destination?

 This works if I’m heading to a warm weather, US location.
 However, in Winter or when traveling to an international destination, I’m rarely satisfied with my available space for souvenirs on the trip back.
-My solution is to plan to unpack a third of what you’d LIKE to take along BEFORE I leave, or choose a larger suitcase.
+My solution is to plan to unpack a third of what I’d LIKE to take BEFORE I leave, or choose a larger suitcase.
 I would like to tell you to commit to one bag, one backpack/cross body/belt pack, and a purse/wallet.
 In fact, I will tell you that because it’s the ideal, and I’ll try it (again) myself when I travel next weekend to Jackson Hole, Wyoming.

-My Dad is a mathematician, and while I didn’t inherit the genius gene, my mind likes visualizes challenges as equations…
+My Dad is a mathematician, and while I didn’t inherit the genius gene, my mind likes to visualize challenges as equations…

 - Short Trip + Warm Weather Destination = 1-2 Smaller pieces of Rolling Luggage + Foldable Tote